cbkk1/ParoScale_Assignment/README.md

-# package-tree: Niova Systems' Coding Challenge
+# Niova Systems' Coding Challenge

 At Niova Systems, we have found little to no correlation between doing well in brain-teasers and "whiteboard coding" and being a world-class software engineer.